coverxit/CS179E-Senior-Design/README.md

 - Submission Size = 79 kB
 ```

-Custom shell script for checking if the generated vapor is identical to the provided one (in `Phase3Tests`):
+Shell script for checking if the generated vapor is identical to the provided one (in `Phase3Tests`):
 ```bash
 #!/bin/sh